Al Sharpton to deliver eulogy for Black man who died after being held down by Milwaukee hotel guards

 Mitchell’s family has hired civil rights attorney Ben Crump, who represented Floyd’s family.
 His death spurred worldwide protests against racial violence and police brutality.

 It’s unclear why Mitchell was at the hotel or what happened before the guards pinned him down.
 The Milwaukee County medical examiner’s initial report said Mitchell was homeless, but his family told the Milwaukee Journal Sentinel that’s not correct.
-Sharpton said in a news release announcing his Milwaukee visit that Mitchell was suffering a mental health crisis but didn’t elaborate.
+Sharpton said in a news release announcing his Milwaukee visit that Mitchell’s mother said her son was suffering a “mental health episode.”

 Police officials were still investigating Mitchell’s death on Tuesday, the Journal Sentinel reported.
-An email sent by The Associated Press to the police department’s general media inbox seeking an update on the investigation went unanswered.
+The police department responded to an Associated Press request for an update by emailing a statement saying that an unidentified individual had fought with security guards at the hotel on June 30 and was unresponsive when officers arrived.

 The medical examiner’s office has said the preliminary cause of death was homicide but the cause remains under investigation.
 No one had been charged criminally as of Tuesday.